Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 where $\mathbf{u}$ is the displacement vector of $n$ nodes located on the horizontal centerline of the structure, $\mathbf{u}_t$ is the vector of target displacements of the same nodes, $\mathbf{K}$ is the global stiffness matrix, and $\mathbf{U}$ and $\mathbf{F}$ are global displacement and loading vectors, respectively.
 This inverse problem uses the stiffness matrices of each microstructure as design variables.
 To ensure that these are within the bounds attainable by shape blending, they are constrained by the signed $L_2$ distance field $\phi$ of the properties of the training data for the neural networks (Sec.~\ref{sec:method_nn} and Fig.~\ref{fig:blend_propspace}c and~f).

 After this, the multiclass FGS is optimized to meet the effective property targets by leveraging our proposed blending scheme.
 Since we do not aim for a target volume here, there is no global volume constraint and the macrostructure defined by $\mathbf{x}$ remains fixed.
-The second stage of optimization is thus:
+The second stage is thus:

 where the bounds on the design variables are the same as in the previous examples.
 Due to the omission of $\mathbf{x}$, it can be solved with just MMA.
-For the 2-class examples, the penalization parameter is set such that $kf_{div}=4$ in the final iterations, while it is $kf_{div}=9$ for the 3-class studies.
-The filter radius is $r_{min}=1.2$ and $r_{min}=2.5$ for the sine and bump problems, respectively.
-The volume fractions are initialized at $\mathbf{v}=0.5$ in every case, and all other parameters are the same as in the compliance examples.
+The penalization parameter is set such that $kf_{div}=4$ for the 2-class study and $9$ for 3-class, respectively.
+The filter radius is $r_{min}=1.2$ and $2.5$ for the sine and bump problems.
+The volume fractions are initialized at $\mathbf{v}=0.5$, and all other parameters are the same as in the compliance examples.

 The final multiclass FGS and their achieved displacement profiles (solid blue) are gathered in Fig.~\ref{fig:ex_target_sine} for the sine wave and Fig.~\ref{fig:ex_target_mouth} for the bump problem.
 In the plots of the displacements, we also show the initial target profile, $\mathbf{u}_t$, used in stage one in dashed green lines, along with profile realized by the optimized properties (dashed red), which serves as an indirect target profile in the second stage.